defermelowie/SOCOE-course-project/docs/project-report.md

 ### Pixel to channel

-The [`pixel_to_channel`](../src/pixel_to_channel.v) module calculates the channel height, determines the channel number and of the pixel belongs to a channel.
+The [`pixel_to_channel`](../src/pixel_to_channel.v) module calculates the channel height, determines the channel number and whether or not a given pixel belongs to a channel.
 These outputs are derived from the current pixel row, the array with the channel enable signals and some parameters in the header files (more info below).

-The definition of the IO's of this module is shown below:
+The definition of the IO's of this module looks the following:

 ```Verilog
 module pixel_to_channel(
     channel_enable,         // input ---> Array with channel enable signals (needed to calculate height per channel)